1912maira-glitch/arduino-UNO-projects/README.md

 - Distance Measurement
 - Basic Automation

+## 🎯 Learning Goal

+**These projects were built as hands-on practice to develop a foundation in Arduino programming, electronics, sensor interfacing, and embedded systems.**

+**They represent a progression from basic digital I/O to sensor-based control and automation.**

+---

+## 🔧 Built With

+**Arduino UNO • C/C++ • Arduino IDE • Hands-on Electronics & Embedded Systems**

 ## 📁 Repository Structure

 Each project is organized in its own folder with the Arduino source code and a project-specific README.